electron/electron/docs/api/app.md

 **Note:** If the second instance is started by a different user than the first, the `argv` array will not include the arguments.

+**Note:** `ackCallback` allows the user to send data back to the second instance during the `app.requestSingleInstanceLock()` flow.
+This callback can be used for cases where the second instance needs to obtain additional information from the first instance before quitting.
+In order to call the callback, `event.preventDefault()` must be called Then, the `ackCallback` callback can be called.
+If the callback is not called in either case, `null` will be sent back.

 This event is guaranteed to be emitted after the `ready` event of `app` gets emitted.

 **Note:** Extra command line arguments might be added by Chromium, such as `--original-process-start-time`.

+### Event: 'first-instance-ack'

+Returns:

+* `event` Event
+* `additionalData` unknown - A JSON object of additional data passed from the first instance, in response to the first instance's `second-instance` event.

+This event will be emitted within the second instance during the call to `app.requestSingleInstanceLock()`, when the first instance calls the `ackCallback` provided by the `second-instance` event handler.

 ## Methods